If you are looking for a day trip from Sydney or Manly, head north to the beautiful Northern Beaches suburb of Palm Beach.

 If you plan to stay for the whole day, you should pop over the headland to Whale Beach for either lunch or dinner at the award-winning restaurant, Jonah’s.
 Jonah’s serve contemporary Australian cuisine with an Italian influence and has a stunning view overlooking the ocean and Whale Beach.

 Looking for somewhere to stay?
 Palm Beach has plenty of options for you to enjoy from high-end hotels and holiday houses to relaxed bed and breakfasts.
 Jonah’s has 11 luxuriously appointed ocean-retreat rooms.
 Another great option is Barrenjoey House which overlooks the serene Pittwater and Palm Beach wharf.
-There is a choice of seven beautifully designed guest rooms available with an upstairs shared lounge, exclusive to Barrenjoey House guests.
-If you want to catch a ferry and stay offshore, you can either stay in a rustic cottage at Currawong Beach Cottage or camp at the Basin Campground located in Kur-Ring-Gai National Park.
+There is a choice of seven beautifully designed guest rooms available.
+With an upstairs shared lounge, exclusive to Barrenjoey House guests.

 How to get there